MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ### Task 1: Access the Microsoft Sentinel Workspace

-In this task, you will access your Microsoft Sentinel workspace.
+In this task, you access your Microsoft Sentinel workspace.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Sign in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

 1. Open the browser, search for, download, and install the new Microsoft Edge browser.
-Start the new Edge browser.
+Start the new Microsoft Edge browser.

-1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.
+1. In the Microsoft Edge browser, navigate to the Azure portal at https://portal.azure.com.

-1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.
+1. In the **Sign in** dialog box, copy, and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

-1. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.
+1. In the **Enter password** dialog box, copy, and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.